- Frequency of wage payments

 - check, or,

 An employer may pay wages by direct deposit, so long as the employee has consented to the deposit.
-Idaho Stat.
-45-608
+ID Statute 45-608

 Payment upon Separation from Employment

-An employer must pay an employee upon separation from employment, regardless of the reason, all wages due the employee by the earlier of:
+An employer must pay an employee who are paid on an hourly or salary basis upon separation from employment, regardless of the reason, all wages due the employee by the earlier of:

 - the next regularly scheduled payday, or